VMois/vmois.github.io/_posts/2022-05-05-build-web-analytics-from-scratch.md

 ### Backend

-It was easy to decide on which serverless platform to host my project.
+It was easy to decide on which serverless platform to host my web analytics project.
 For a long time, I heard a lot of good things about [Cloudflare Workers](https://workers.cloudflare.com).
 This was a perfect opportunity to try it out.
 Workers have a lot of benefits like easy deployment, scalable, and a good free tier plan.

 Besides, Workers have a few handy features that might be useful for the future.
 For example, each HTTP request [contains information about the request's origin](https://developers.cloudflare.com/workers/runtime-apis/request#incomingrequestcfproperties) and [bot score](https://developers.cloudflare.com/bots/reference/bot-management-variables/).